Test and Diagnosis

 There are currently six known medical techniques that can detect NPC:

-- Trans-oral mirror examination – This is the routine and traditional examination of the nasopharyngeal space by an ENT specialist/Otolaryngologist.
+- Trans-oral mirror examination – This is the routine and traditional visual examination of the nasopharyngeal space by family physicians or ENT surgeons.
 However, this method is highly inaccurate and difficult to perform due to frequent patients gag reflex.
 The compliance rate is low and false negative rates are unacceptable.

-- EBV Serology – This method is a blood laboratory test that also has a high rate of false positive results.
-Over 90% of the general population have past exposure to EBV infections and subsequently developed positive serology.
+- EBV Serology – This method is a laboratory test that relies on detection of antibody against EBV in the blood.
+This test has a high false positive rate due to the fact that over 90% of the general population have past exposure to EBV infections and subsequently developed positive serology.
 Even a common cold that happened a few months ago can affect the result.
-In addition, patients with positive serology may already be in an advanced large tumor stage and may not benefit in detecting early stage disease.
+In addition, patients with positive serology may already be in an advanced NPC stage with a large tumor and therefore, serology is not useful for early stage detection.

-- Circulating EBV DNA in plasma (Plasma DNA) – This method involves testing the amount of circulating plasma EBV DNA in the blood.
-The presence of the viral DNA in the blood is due to rapid tumor cell growth and release of DNA into the blood.
-Some of the DNA comes from dead tumor cells.
-Circulating DNA has a short half-life (10 to 15 min) which is removed by the liver.
-In order for the circulating EBV DNA to be detected, a significant tumor load needs to be present.
+- Circulating EBV DNA in plasma (Plasma DNA) – This method involves testing the amount of circulating EBV DNA in the blood.
+Viral DNA in the blood come from rapid tumor cell growth and release of DNA into the blood.
+Some of the DNA are also released from dead tumor cells.
+Circulating DNA has a short half-life which is removed by the liverquickly.
+For the circulating EBV DNA to be detectable, a significant tumor load needs to be present.
 This method has been shown to be better than the serology method with higher sensitivity and specificity in detecting NPC.
-At the present time, the value of plasma EBV DNA in screening for early NPC is not known.
+At the present time, the value of plasma EBV DNA in screening and detection for early NPC is not known.
+It has been shown to be useful to monitor treatment response.

-- Nasoendoscopy – This is the current gold standard of identifying NPC.
-Local anesthetic is sometime applied to the nasal passage for fibre-optic nasopharyngoscopy by an Ear, Nose and Throat (ENT) Specialist/Otolaryngologist.
-However, a significant proportion of NPC patients are clinically inconspicuous (sub-mucosal disease).
-False negative rates can be as high as 30% to 40%.
-There is also a risk of contamination and cross-infection due to insufficient sterilization of the endoscope.
+- Nasoendoscopy – This is the method used by ENT surgeons and is the current gold standard of identifying NPC.
+Local anesthetic is sometime needed to minimize discomfort.
+This method relies on subjective assessment as well as experience of the physician.
+Since a significant proportion of NPC can be underneath the deeper mucosal surface and not visible by endoscopy (so called submucosal disease), false negative rates can be as high as 30% to 40%.
+Small early stage cancer may also be missed by this method.
+There is also a small risk of contamination and cross-infection due to insufficient sterilization of the endoscope.

-Current screening methods and their estimated values for early detection are provided below:
+Current detection methods and their estimated values for early detection are provided below: